vietmazze/smart-contract/soliditybasic.md

 ## Structure of a Contract
 -	State variables: are values which are permanently stored in the contract storage.
 -	Booleans (T/F)
--	Integers int/uint with various bits, uint8 uint256
+-	Integers int/uint with various bits, uint8 uint256. int is positive or negative integer with no decimal/ uint is only positive with no decimal
 -	Address: holds a 20 byte value (size of an Ethereum address) with members balance and transfer.

   `address myAddress = this;`